-Work on a new world-class cycling facility at Doncaster Dome has been completed and it opened to the public on 27 September 2019.
+A new world-class cycling facility at Doncaster Dome opened to the public on 27 September 2019.

 The site at the rear of Doncaster Dome has been transformed into a modern cycling area and includes a high quality cycle circuit designed to provide recreational and competitive routes as well as the chance for the whole family to cycle together without being on the road.

-The 1km-long, 6m-wide circuit has been made possible thanks to the Places to Ride fund and will be part of the lasting legacy the UCI 2019 Road World Championships bring to the country.
+The 1km-long, 6m-wide circuit has been made possible thanks to the Places to Ride fund and will be part of the lasting legacy the UCI 2019 Road World Championships brought to the country.
 The event took place in Yorkshire in September and the Women’s Junior Road Race and Men’s U23 Road Race started from Doncaster Dome on Friday 27 September.